By Darragh Peter Murphy

 Start your journey through the cities, towns and tillage fields of the sunny and historic East.
 Kick things off in Kilkenny (Cill Chainnigh, or the Church of Canice) – and pop into the magnificent Gothic St Canice’s Cathedral itself, climbing the ninth-century Round Tower for a panorama of the Marble City itself from Irishtown.

 Follow up with dinner at Campagne, the city’s Michelin-starred restaurant, a 10-minute walk across the River Nore.
-After brunch in the Fig Tree at the heart of the city’s Medieval Mile, wander up to Kilkenny Castle for a tour, before visiting Kilkenny Art and Design before lunch at Rive Gauche.
+After brunch in the Fig Tree at the heart of the city’s Medieval Mile, wander up to Kilkenny Castle for a tour, before visiting the National Design & Craft Gallery before lunch at Rive Gauche.

 It’s time to visit the region’s other historic city, Waterford.
 Known as Ireland’s oldest, it has a rich Viking and Norman heritage, and is around an hour’s drive from Kilkenny (if you’ve time, take a detour via the trim, pretty villages of Bennettsbridge and Thomastown, and the sumptuous vistas of Mount Juliet).
-Grab some lunch at the elegant La Bohème on George’s Street, before wandering around the Viking Triangle, savouring the riches of the Medieval Museum, the Bishop’s Palace and Reginald’s Tower.
+Grab some lunch at McLeary’s Restaurant on Parade Quay, before wandering around the Viking Triangle, savouring the riches of the Medieval Museum and the Bishop’s Palace.

-For a late afternoon snack, grab some “blaa” – a Waterford delicacy for centuries – or allow your passenger a cheeky drink at the Bodega wine bar.
-Take the car ferry across from Passage East to Ballyhack, and admire the profusion of castles and stately homes on Hook Peninsula, from the disused Norman stronghold of Ballyhack Castle to the haunted Loftus Hall, Dunbrody Abbey and Tintern Abbey, before settling down for dinner at the renowned Aldridge Lodge in the coastal village of Duncannon, taking an after-dinner stroll around its Norman bastion.
+For a late afternoon snack, grab some “blaa” – a Waterford delicacy for centuries – or allow your passenger a cheeky drink at the Bodega Restaurant & Bar.
+Take the car ferry across from Passage East to Ballyhack, and admire the profusion of castles and stately homes on Hook Peninsula, from the disused Norman stronghold of Ballyhack Castle to Dunbrody Abbey and Tintern Abbey, before settling down for dinner at the renowned Aldridge Lodge in the coastal village of Duncannon, taking an after-dinner stroll around its Norman bastion.

 From here, Hook Lighthouse – the oldest such building still operational – is a short drive, and is a great spot to take in the sunset.
 Ponder the origin of the phrase “by Hook or Crooke (village)” and relax with a glass at any one of the pubs on Hook Head like Templars Inn.